YottaDB/YDBDoc/MessageRecovery/errors.rst

 GVDATAFAIL
 --------------------

 GVDATAFAIL, Global variable $DATA function failed.
-Failure code: xxxx
+Failure code: xxxx.

 Run Time Error: This indicates that a $DATA function encountered a database problem. xxxx contains the failure codes for the four attempts.
 It is very likely that the database may have integrity errors or that the process-private data structures are corrupted.